1120 SW Fifth Ave, Suite 1331, Portland, OR 97204

 The 2035 Comprehensive Plan directs a lot of future growth and development in the newly designated, mixed-use corridors.
 These areas will see a lot of new residents and businesses.
 A TDM Plan and the inclusion of TDM strategies are one of the many strategies for thoughtfully accommodating this new growth.
 These TDM plans are meant to implement strategies to help prevent, reduce, and mitigate the impacts of the new development on the transportation system, neighborhood livability, safety, and the environment, while providing safe and efficient mobility options.

-4) What are my options for fulfilling the TDM Plan requirement for the Commercial Mixed Use Zones?
+4) What are my options for fulfilling the TDM Plan requirement?

-There are two options for a developer to meet the TDM Plan requirement for Commercial Mixed Use Zones:
+There are two options for a developer to meet the TDM Plan requirement:

 Pre-approved TDM Plan: